Memories from the Staff Hotels Deep River, 1945-1985

 Download these instructions and a copy of the order form in PDF Format.

 The Staff Hotel Memories Group completed the gathering-of-information phase of the project on December 31, 2007.
-During the past 10 months we collected 1200 photographs, 170 stories and 2000 names of former residents for the Register.
-We are no longer accepting new material for the book.
+We collected 1200 photographs, 170 stories and 2000 names of former residents for the Register.

-The book will be printed in black and white, with colour covers and spiral-ring binding, by Digital Copy Xpress in Deep River.
-It will be distributed by Debi Adams, of LoonsNest Books and Gifts in Deep River and sold at cost of $35 per copy, plus shipping and handling, if requested.
+The book is printed in black and white, with colour covers and spiral-ring binding, by Digital Copy Xpress in Deep River.
+It is distributed by Debi Adams, of LoonsNest Books and Gifts in Deep River and sold at cost of $35 per copy, plus shipping and handling, if requested.

 Please help us to reach any former resident who you think may be interested in purchasing this book.
 Send a copy of the information sheet to your friends and acquaintances, or contact them by phone or email.
 For former residents, this is really a once-in-a lifetime opportunity for you!